Eric Jones (climber)

-Eric Jones is a Welsh solo climber, skydiver and BASE jumper.
+Eric Jones (born 1936) is a Welsh solo climber, skydiver and BASE jumper.

 He is best known for the first British solo ascent of the north face of the Eiger in 1981, and for his climbs on the Matterhorn and South Col on Mount Everest.
 In 1986, he became the first person to BASE jump from the Eiger.

 Early life

 Raised on a farm near Ruthin in north Wales, he attended Ysgol Brynhyfryd and as a boy was interested in parachuting and skydiving, and later wanted to sign up with the Parachute Regiment.
 However, an earlier injury - a result of a motorbike accident - led to his joining the Military Police whilst on his two-year National Service.

 Jones took up skydiving in 1961 and a year later, at the age of 26, began climbing.
 He climbed extensively in Snowdonia and the Lake District, followed by climbs in Italy.
 He took up solo climbing when his climbing partner became less available, and found that it gave him the freedom to move quicker, though also brought greater risks.